sheikhsalmanhossain/kubernetes/kubernetes-resources/service/README.md

 NOW WE CAN CONNECT FROM POD2 TO POD1 USING POD1 PRIVATE IP
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## But if i restart or replace with new pod then how this pod can be find out ?
+### But if i restart or replace with new pod & IP will change.
+Then how this pod can be find out ?
-That's why we need " Cluster IP Service "
+### That's why we need " Cluster IP Service "

 ## Cluster IP Service :